oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

          </copy>

-      Enter the parameters for the `REPN` parameter file after running the `EDIT PARAMS REPN.prm` command:
+      Run the `EDIT PARAMS REPN.prm` command and enter the parameters for the `REPN` parameter file:

          <copy>